 Factor #28 Multimedia

-Videos, images, graphs, tables, and other multimedia elements are often looked at by search engine as quality signals.
+Videos, images, graphs, tables, and other multimedia elements are often looked at by search engines as quality signals.

 A few recent studies seem to suggest there’s a direct correlation between multimedia elements and Google search ranking.